gpr-opthyprms

 -t, --target NAME

-Specify optimized targed, which can be either logml (log of marginal likelihood) or logpl (log of pseudo-likelihood from leave-one-out cross-validation (LOO-CV)).
+Specify the optimized target, which can be either logml (log of marginal likelihood) or logpl (log of pseudo-likelihood from leave-one-out cross-validation, LOO-CV).

 (Default: logml)